 The elements of health center success

-The theme of National Health Center Week 2021, being observed August 8-14, 2021, is “The Chemistry for Strong Communities.”
+The theme of National Health Center Week 2022, observed August 7-13, 2022, is “The Chemistry for Strong Communities.”
 Each day focuses on a specific area, including public health in housing, healthcare for the homeless, agricultural worker health, and children’s health.
 There are appreciation days for patients, health center staff, and other health center stakeholders.

-This year’s health center week is also a time to pause and remember those who have lost their lives to the pandemic they were working to end.
+This year’s health center week is a time to celebrate and recognize those achievements, as well as a time to remember those who lost their lives.

 Our ongoing commitment to health centers